-Most people get together after one person extends an invitation to another.
+Extending invitations is how most most people arrange to get together.
 Extending casual invitations to family, friends and colleagues is how most people get together to enjoy each others company.
 Invitations are essential in maintaining an active social life.

 Invitations may include asking a friend to go out for a drink or dinner after work or to go to an event (concert, basketball games, etc.) that both like.
 Not only is it important to know what to say to extend an invitation, but also what to say to accept or reject an invitation